Professional Service Bureau Debt Collection Harassment?

 • Dispute the account with the credit bureau

-• Request that PSB provide verification of the debt
+• Request PSB to verify the debt

 • Negotiate a settlement with PSB